 Head-on collisions have typically been among the deadliest types of car accidents.
 While seat-belt laws, mandatory driver- and passenger-side airbags, and improved bumpers and crumple zones have reduced the likelihood that a head-on collision will result in a fatality, serious injuries are still very common.
-If you have been injured or lost a family member in a head-on collision caused by another driver, San Antonio car accident lawyer Jeramie Gertz can help you pursue a personal injury case against that driver.Drivers Who Cause Head-on Collisions May be Held Liable for Resulting Injuries
+If you have been injured or lost a family member in a head-on collision caused by another driver, San Antonio lawyer Jeramie Gertz can help you pursue a personal injury case against the driver that caused your car accident.Drivers Who Cause Head-on Collisions May be Held Liable for Resulting Injuries

 Although head-on collisions do not occur as often as some other types of crashes, they are more likely to result in serious injuries.
 Unlike many side-impact, rear-end, or rollover crashes, in which some of the impact of the crash is usually dissipated by a change in direction, the full impact of a head-on collision is absorbed by the vehicles and their passengers.
 It is like hitting a solid wall.
 When that kind of force is applied to a person’s body, an injury is almost certain.

 Usually, these types of collisions occur because a driver is in the wrong lane, heading directly into oncoming traffic.
 Some common scenarios for head-on collisions include drivers who:

 - Attempt to pass another vehicle on a single-lane road;